James Cameron says he figured days ago that the Titan submersible imploded, but hoped he was wrong | KRDO

 The submersible was carrying five people when it dove Sunday toward the Titanic wreckage in the North Atlantic.
 It lost contact with its mother ship an hour and 45 minutes into the journey, sparking a dayslong search.

-On Thursday, US authorities announced that searchers found the Titan’s debris on the seabed, indicating the vessel had imploded and that the five aboard had perished.
+On Thursday, US authorities announced searchers found the Titan’s debris on the seabed, indicating the vessel had imploded and the five aboard had perished.

 The US Navy had detected an acoustic signature consistent with an implosion on Sunday in the general area where the vessel was diving, a senior Navy official told CNN on Thursday.